Recycling: Curbside collection

 Curbside collection encompasses many subtly different systems, which differ mostly on where in the process the recyclates are sorted and cleaned.
 The main categories are mixed waste collection, commingled recyclables, and source separation.
 A waste collection vehicle generally picks up the waste.

+A blue recycling bin with wheels in Guelph, Canada used for residential collection.

 In mixed waste collection, recyclates are collected mixed with the rest of the waste, and the desired materials are sorted out and cleaned at a central sorting facility.
 This results in a large amount of recyclable waste (especially paper) being too soiled to reprocess, but has advantages as well: The city need not pay for the separate collection of recyclates, no public education is needed, and any changes to the recyclability of certain materials are implemented where sorting occurs.

 In a commingled or single-stream system, recyclables are mixed but kept separate from non-recyclable waste.
 This greatly reduces the need for post-collection cleaning, but requires public education on what materials are recyclable.